 Wix is an Israeli software company that provides cloud-based development to its millions of users worldwide.
-Wix prides itself on making web design and mobile sites easy to use with its online drag and drop tools.
-Wix offers hosting and provides a variety of plans ranging from $5 USD to $35 USD per month for their personal plans and $20 to $35 per month for their business plans.
-There’s even a free version offered if you don’t require a custom domain and don’t mind advertisements.
+Wix prides itself on making web design and mobile sites easy to use with its online drag-and-drop tools.
+Wix offers hosting and provides various plans ranging from $5 USD to $35 USD per month for their personal plans and $20 to $35 per month for their business plans.
+There’s even a free version available if you don’t require a custom domain and don’t mind advertisements.
 Each plan offers a range of storage space, from 500MB to 50GB, 24/7 customer support, and a free SSL certification.

 Wix e-Commerce capabilities

-Wix supports the creation of an online store with its 3 business plan options, although you can set up a shop gallery with any plan.
+Wix supports online store creation with its three business plan options, but you can set up a shop gallery with any plan.
 However, to receive payments through your website, you will need a premium plan.
 You can edit your online store within Wix’s capacity and use the many apps available to customize your shop.

-WordPress, on the other hand, does not come with e-commerce features built-in but relies on plugins, such as WooCommerce.
-WooCommerce is an excellent e-commerce service that creates some of the best stores and allows for customer engagement, tracking features, delivery status updates, and inventory management.
-Wix, on the other hand, is far less flexible, has fewer features, and provides no inventory stocking alerts.
+WordPress, on the other hand, does not come with e-commerce features built-in.
+Instead, it relies on plugins, such as WooCommerce.
+WooCommerce is an excellent e-commerce service that creates some of the best online stores, allowing enhanced customer engagement, tracking features, delivery status updates, and inventory management.
+When compared here, Wix is far less flexible, has fewer features, and provides no inventory stocking alerts.

 Wix plugins and apps

 Wix has over 200 free and paid apps you can add to your site to increase its functionality and make it fit your needs.
-WordPress offers more than 50 thousand plugins, many of which are free to use without having to upgrade your plan with your host.
-Additionally, WordPress’s widespread community offers so much support for how and where to use each plugin.
+In comparison, WordPress offers more than 50,000 plugins, many free to use without having to upgrade your plan with your host, with advanced plugin support.

 Adding a blog to your site is quick and easy, and Wix provides all the basic features for blogging in a user-friendly interface.
 You can add pictures and videos, change the formatting, save in drafts, and schedule to publish later.
-WordPress also offers many user-friendly blogging functions, and so much more.
-Because WordPress is so flexible you can customize nearly anything, including your blog!
+WordPress also offers many user-friendly blogging functions with advanced benefits and features that are so flexible you can customize nearly anything, including your blog!

 Wix overall usability

-Wix uses a simple drag and drop interface that requires no coding experience and gives users clean and simple websites, quickly.
+Wix uses a simple drag-and-drop interface that requires no coding experience and gives users clean and simple websites quickly.
 Wix sites made with premium plans are also mobile responsive and give you the option to edit in mobile view.
-One of Wix’s best features is that it is easy to use, however it does not allow you to switch templates once you’ve committed to one.
-Whereas WordPress has a steeper learning curve but offers so much in terms of capabilities and flexibility.
-In short, it offers everything Wix does and more!
+One of Wix’s best features is that it is easy to use, however, it does not allow you to switch templates once you’ve committed to one.
+While WordPress has a steeper learning curve, it offers so much in terms of capabilities and flexibility.
+Essentially, it offers everything Wix does and much more!

 Wix Vs. WordPress final verdict

-Wix builds beautiful websites, and if you have a small business, a personal blog, or just need a landing page then having a simple interface may suit your needs.
+Wix does build beautiful websites.
+If you have a small business, a personal blog, or need a landing page, having a simple interface may suit your needs.
 However, in terms of services provided, capabilities, flexibility, plugins, blogging features, and e-commerce features, WordPress takes the win.

 WordPress vs. Squarespace – Which one creates the best websites?

 Squarespace is an American website building and hosting company that provides software as a service (SaaS) for website building and hosting.
-Squarespace uses pre-set templates and web design layouts and others drag and drop elements to create a more custom website that suits your needs.
-Squarespace is a one-stop shop for hosting and building a website, however, it is not a CMS, and therefore not as flexible or customizable as WordPress.
+Squarespace uses pre-set templates, web design layouts, and others drag-and-drop elements to create a more custom website that suits your needs.
+Squarespace is a one-stop shop for hosting and building a website, but it is not a CMS.
+Therefore, it is not as flexible or customizable as WordPress.
 Plans start at $12 USD per month and go up to $40, with a free 14-day trial.
 Squarespace offers unlimited bandwidth and storage, as well as 24/7 customer support and a free SSL certification.

 Squarespace e-commerce capabilities

-Squarespace supports fully integrated e-commerce stores in 3 of their 4 plans.
-Their business plan has a 3% transaction fee, and their 2 e-commerce plans do not.
-For not being known as an e-commerce site builder, Squarespace has excellent online store design features, and great inventory and analytical tools.
-However, stores are not very flexible and customizable, unlike WooCommerce used by WordPress.
+Squarespace supports fully integrated e-commerce stores in 3 of its 4 plans.
+Their business plan has a 3% transaction fee, and their two e-commerce plans do not.
+For not being known as an e-commerce site builder, Squarespace has excellent online store design features and great inventory and analytical tools.
+Still, stores are not very flexible and customizable, unlike WooCommerce used by WordPress.
 Additionally, Squarespace’s e-commerce tools take some time to learn and master.

 Squarespace plugins and apps

 Squarespace’s version of a plugin or app is called an extension, and they are offered by third parties to help you optimize and expand your website.
 Squarespace.com offers a catalogue of places to get both free and for-pay extensions.
 As we mentioned above, WordPress has tens of thousands of plugins for use- a catalogue that’s unmatched.

-Squarespace is a great platform for blogging and offers all the basic features to create an awesome blog, such as headers, pictures, alt text, drafting and publishing options, and the ability to turn off comments.
-With that being said, WordPress originated as a blogging platform and has all the best features for customizing blogs, creating high SEO content, and making it all very easy in the process.
+Squarespace is a great platform for blogging and offers all the basic features to create an awesome blog, including headers, pictures, alt text, drafting and publishing options, and the ability to turn off comments.
+That being said, WordPress originated as a blogging platform and has all the best features for customizing blogs, creating high SEO content, and making it all very easy in the process.

 Squarespace overall usability

-Although, not as user-friendly as Wix, Squarespace is considered easy to use once you spend a little time getting the hang of it.
+Although not as user-friendly as Wix, Squarespace is considered easy to use once you spend a little time getting the hang of it.
 It offers a visual editor and allows you to drag and drop elements as you please.
 It has excellent templates and design features and creates some truly beautiful websites.
-With that being said, it has no auto-save features, which can be a nightmare if you lose your progress.
-So, be sure to be diligent with your saving!
+A significant downfall of usability is that it has no auto-save features, which can be a nightmare if you lose your progress.
+So, be sure to be diligent with your saving if you use Squarespace!

 Squarespace Vs. WordPress final verdict